BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 1pm - 2pm

 Ive been looking up videos on how to toggle from dark to light theme.
 Its turning out to be pretty difficult process.
 I just finished up styling and adding everything that i wanted to add.

+03/08/2023
+8pm - 10pm

+looking up youtube videos on junior react developers and seeing anything i need to add to mine to sand out for employers. trying to see how mine is missing.